freddyvelarde/dotfiles/.config/nvim/README.md

 ## FUTURE FEATURES

-- I want to add folding code, like Vscode, if I don't find one, I will code it by myself.
+- I want to add folding code, like VScode, if I don't find one, I will code it by myself.
 - I also want to make a auto set-up for LSP.

 ## SPECIAL THANKS TO